enragedginger/clj-pool-party/README.md

 See their corresponding doc strings for more info.

 ## Remaining items:
-* Refactor `check-on-borrow?` and `check-on-return?` to just accept the health check function as parameters.
 * Add a function for shutting down the pool.
 * Add timeout support for `with-object`.